BlockstreamResearch/dicemix/doc/protocol.md

 in their consensus-critical public variables and take the same consensus-critical control flow decisions, unless an honest peer fails with "One of my own messages in missing".
-This failure happens only with negligible probability for an honest peer, because this requires the attacker to find a second preimage of the message hash of the honest honest peer.
+This failure happens only with negligible probability for an honest peer, because this requires the attacker to find a second preimage of the message hash of the honest peer.

 By correctness of the protocol, a protocol run terminates if every peer sends expected messages and there is no message hash collision (and thus no slot collision).
 Consequently we can distinguish